rf20008/TheDiscordMathProblemBotRepo/README.md

 Attribution/Contributors

 # If you run into issues
 If you run into any issues create an issue or DM me (ay136416#2707).
+However, this bot is mainly for **my fun** and may not be supported that often.

 # Announcements